petersulyok/smfc/README.md

 ## Details
 ### 1. How does it work?
 This service was designed for Super Micro motherboards with IPMI functionality, implementing different fan controllers connected to one or more IPMI zones.
-In `smfc` the following fan controllers are implemented:
+In `smfc`, the following fan controllers are implemented:

 | Fan controller | Temperature source      | Configuration                                                           | Default IPMI zone   |
 |----------------|-------------------------|-------------------------------------------------------------------------|---------------------|